 Performance issues in your site can also be traced down to your plug-ins.

 If you want to know whether or not a specific plug-in is making your WooCommerce site slow, you can deactivate all of your plug-ins.
-Then, reactivate each one up until you find the cause.
+Then, reactivate each one until you find the cause.

 Although there isn’t necessarily a link between the number of plug-ins running on your site and your site speed, it’s so much better to have at least ten well-coded extensions instead of a sea of useless features that bring your site down.